 <<*Optional*!groupname!(prompt)*. . .>>

-Note: There must always be two '*s' to surround 'Options' or 'Optional' (so it will be distinguished from other appearances of these words in your text).
-If you have added a !group name! or prompts/questions, a final '*' must be used to close that 'administrative' section.
+Note: The asterisks surrounding 'Options' or 'Optional' are part of the command.
+That's so it will be distinguished from the possible appearance of these words in your text).
+If you have added a !group name! or prompts/questions, or both, a final '*' must be inserted to close the 'administrative' section of the block.

 Examples: